Andriy Kravchenko: Short biography

 He was born on December 3, 1980, in Donetsk in the family of football player Serhiy Kravchenko and was the eldest son in the family, Kravchenko's younger brother, Serhiy followed in his father's footsteps and became a famous football player who played in Dynamo Kyiv, Vorskla and Dnipro.

 In the period from 1997 to 2002, Andriy studied at the American University Vincennes University at the Faculty of Computer Programming, where he began his career as a programmer creating websites for Russian users.
 Also returning to his homeland, Andriy received his education at Taras Shevchenko National University of Kyiv at the law and economics department.
 Currently lives in Kyiv.

 Career

 The first work of Andriy Kravchenko was the development of entertainment websites for Russians even during his studies, he created quite successful websites that ranked the top-3 in runet in their categories.
 After that, he worked in Mail.ru as a top-manager.

-On October 21, 2005, he founded the company "TopSpeed" which sells parts for car tuning and adjusts race/sport cars.
-Participation in the life of motor racing helps Andrew understand what you need to sell on the market of automobile tuning.
+On October 21, 2005, he founded the company TopSpeed which sells parts for car tuning and adjusts racing and sport cars.
+Participation in the life of motor racing helps Andrew understand what is needed to sell on the market of automobile tuning.

-In the same year, he founded a sports team called "TopSpeed" to participate in drag racing.
+In the same year, he founded a sports team also called TopSpeed to participate in drag racing.
 The company is still working, developing and continue to be the most popular in Eastern Europe thanks to the sports team and its results.